 Definition: Closing the business as quickly as possible after 1st initial contact.

-MINDSET in the sales process is your perception of how either the sales call will go or your perception of how long the sales process will be.
+(1) MINDSET in the sales process is your perception of how either the sales call will go or your perception of how long the sales process will be.
 Confidences in the sales process are your personal verbal and non-verbal communications as well as the self-assessed evaluation of your sales and closing ability.
 Areas that aid confidence & mindset are your voice inflection, non-verbal cues you portray during your process, your excitement, passion, and genuine interest in what you are presenting.
-And, your professionalism……your ability to be on-time, how you dress, and how you prepared for the call.
+And, your professionalism… your ability to be on-time, how you dress, and how you prepared for the call.
+Think about this….
+Have you ever seen a successful rep that’s not confident?

 – If the pricing makes sense, can we get this going today?